 3 Promising Career Sectors in Columbus

 There's a lot going on in Columbus.
-The Ohio capital is one of the economic stars of the Midwest, outpacing many other metro areas in the region in terms of job growth.1 About 132,000 jobs in a wide variety of industries are projected to become available in the Columbus metro area each year between 2016 and 2026.2
+The Ohio capital is one of the economic stars of the Midwest, outpacing many other metro areas in the region in terms of job growth.
+About 132,000 jobs in a wide variety of industries are projected to become available in the Columbus metro area each year between 2016 and 2026, according to the Ohio Department of Job and Family Services.

 Clearly, Columbus can be a great place to train for a new career.
 Here are three occupational areas with strong future outlooks in the region: